CsvToSqlite Class Reference

 A designated initializer

-- (id)initWithDatabaseName:(NSString *)databaseName_ dataFileName:(NSString *)dataFileName_ databaseSchema:(NSDictionary *)schema_ primaryKey:(NSOrderedSet *)primaryKey_ defaultValues:(CsvDefaultValues *)defaults_ lineEndingStyle:(CsvLineEndings)lineEndingStyle_ recordSeparatorChar:(char)separatorChar_ recordCommentChar:(char)commentChar_
+- (id)initWithDatabaseName:(NSString *)databaseName_ dataFileName:(NSString *)dataFileName_ databaseSchema:(NSDictionary *)schema_ primaryKey:(NSOrderedSet *)primaryKey_ defaultValues:(CsvDefaultValues *)defaults_ lineEndingStyle:(CsvLineEndings)lineEndingStyle_ recordSeparatorChar:(char)separatorChar_ recordCommentChar:(char)commentChar_Parameters

 - databaseName_